-We may not be there yet, but by making a conscious effort, by being intentional about the books we read to our children and by having the important conversations those books spark, we can all do our part to get there.
+We may not be there yet, but by being intentional about the books we read to our children and by having the important conversations those books spark, we can all do our part to get there.

 For more information on supporting LGBTQ children at home or in your classrooms and communities, I encourage you to check out the Human Rights Campaign and the American Civil Liberties Union on LGBT Youth.